JJ/raku-io-capture-simple/README.md

 ## License

-This code is (c) Filip Sergot, 2018.
+This code is (c) Filip Sergot, 2018, JJ Merelo 2022.
 It's released under the Artistic 2.0 license.